 Going into a new home with a solid homeowner’s insurance policy with warranties isn’t something you want to take lightly.
 In fact, with both homes we’ve purchased, we’ve had a homeowner’s warranty and ended up being SO grateful.
 In our current home, our water heater blew (along with a hole through the wall too, which leaked into our closet!).
 I woke up to the sound of running water.
 Thankfully, it was covered… it took a little effort and I had to pull the paperwork from it’s safe place, but that big bill was taken care of!

 So, ask your realtor, take the time to read through the paperwork, and make sure you’ve got good coverage going into it!
-Be prepared to search for property management companies near me.
-There’s lots of things you need to remember if you’re buying a house so make a list!

 For another bit of the nitty-gritty, my friend Josie mentioned, “Taxes are expensive… especially if the previous homeowners have been there long.”
 So check into it before you get too far into the process.